Moshe Waldoks: Background and Family

-Waldoks was born on July 17, 1949 in Toledo, Ohio to Holocaust survivors who arrived from displaced person’s camps surrounding Munich two weeks earlier.
+Waldoks was born on July 17, 1949, in Toledo, Ohio to Holocaust survivors who arrived from displaced person's camps surrounding Munich two weeks earlier.
 His father Yidel, a native of the Vohlynia, Western Ukraine city of Lutzk and its environs, was a sole survivor of a large nuclear and extended family.
 Yidel's wife and daughter perished in the wake of the Einsatzgruppen, the Nazi mobile killing units that entered Poland in 1941.
 His mother, Bronia Lipnicka, was from Sosnowitz in Upper Silesia that was annexed into the Reich immediately after the invasion of Poland on September 1, 1939.
 She, her mother and one sister survived a large nuclear and extended family in a Nazi labor camp in Czechoslovakia.
-Waldoks was raised in Yiddish speaking home and was enrolled in Yiddish speaking yeshivot (parochial schools) for his primary and part of his early high school education - Yeshiva of Eastern Parkway and BTA, Brooklyn Talmudical Academy, a high school associated with Yeshiva University.
+Waldoks was raised in a Yiddish speaking home and was enrolled in Yiddish speaking yeshivot (parochial schools) for his primary and part of his early high school education - Yeshiva of Eastern Parkway and BTA, Brooklyn Talmudical Academy, a high school associated with Yeshiva University.

 Waldoks is married to Anne Pomerantz Waldoks, a clinical psychologist, and is the father of 3 daughters.

 Education

-Waldoks attended the Washington Square campus of NYU from 1966–68 and then completed undergraduate studies at the Hebrew University in Jerusalem, where he studied The History of Jewish Thought.
+Waldoks attended the Washington Square campus of NYU from 1966 to 1968 and then completed undergraduate studies at the Hebrew University in Jerusalem, where he studied The History of Jewish Thought.
 In 1971, he entered into a doctoral program at Brandeis University in the department of Near East and Jewish studies.
 He completed his doctorate in 1984, with a dissertation on Hillel Zeitlin, a Warsaw-based Yiddish journalist, Hebrew writer and mystic who was murdered by the Nazis in 1942.

 Career

 Upon his arrival in Boston in 1971, Waldoks became engaged in community activism and served on numerous boards of Jewish organizations.
 He was on the executive committee of the Jewish Community Relations Council for 17 years.
-From 1974-77, while a graduate student, Waldoks helped established a full time position as Hillel Director at Tufts University.
-From 1979-1986, he taught Jewish studies at Clark University in Worcester, MA and served in many adjunct positions at Colleges and Universities in the Boston area.
+From 1974 to 1977, while a graduate student, Waldoks helped establish a full time position as Hillel Director at Tufts University.
+From 1979 to 1986, he taught Jewish studies at Clark University in Worcester, MA and served in many adjunct positions at Colleges and Universities in the Boston area.

 In 1981 he, along with-co-editor William Novak, published THE BIG BOOK OF JEWISH HUMOR (HarperCollins).
 A 25th anniversary edition with additional material was published in 2006.
 In 1994, Waldoks co-edited the Best of American Humor (Simon & Schuster).
-From 1982-1990, Waldoks produced close to two hundred cable television programs for the then early pre-internet years of community cable stations.
+From 1982 to 1990, Waldoks produced close to two hundred cable television programs for the then early pre-internet years of community cable stations.
 This series named Aleph was the first Jewish television show in the Boston area.
-From 1986-1998, Waldoks traveled and performed as a stand-up comedian, storyteller, philosopher and sage for over 100 communities in the United States and Canada.
+From 1986 to 1998, Waldoks traveled and performed as a stand-up comedian, storyteller, philosopher and sage for over 100 communities in the United States and Canada.
 He also performed at National conferences and many fundraising events.